-I bet you were thinking that I was about to give you plans about how you should dig a hole for a cheap underground shipping container bunker with a door to be used for a simple SHTF/TEOTWAWKI survival bunker.
+I bet you were thinking that I was about to give you plans about how you should dig a hole for a cheap underground bunker with a door to be used for a simple SHTF/TEOTWAWKI survival bunker.
 Well, you’re wrong.
-What I’m here to tell you is that if you listen to pretty much all of the bullshit advice on the web, that you’ll be wrong.
-Not like I haven’t said that before.
+What I’m here to tell you is that if you listen to pretty much all of the crap advice on the web, that you’ll be wrong again.

-WTF are you trying to accomplish?
+What are you trying to accomplish?
 Sure, you can get a shipping container for a few thousand dollars.
 Those few thousand dollars buy you a very small room.
-A room that I’ve lived in for many, many, many months overseas in different combat zones.
+A room that I’ve lived in for many, many, many months overseas on different deployments.
 They’re called Containerized Living Units (CLU’s) or Containerized Housing Units (CHU’s).
 I used them just to sleep in, along with anywhere from one to three roommates and I gotta tell you, it’s not fun.
 I couldn’t imagine being stuck in one of them with other people for months at a time.

 Not to mention the fact that shipping containers are prone to have toxic paint and chemicals in the wood, including fumigation sprays that will likely require you to replace all the wood and strip all the paint to be safe.

 Enough of that for now though because there are ways to plan around these problems but I wanted to mention them because people who are drawn to burying shipping container bunkers are the same idiots who’ll not consider what I’ve mentioned already, let alone the tactical disadvantage of being buried in a box a few feet below the surface with limited air supply and exits.
 I may go into the tactical ways to design and protect an underground bunker in a later thing but at the moment, I just want you to realize that if you’re going by what you’ve most likely been reading in some pretty popular articles about burying shipping containers, that you’re probably wrong.